mnubo/node-red-contrib-mnubo/nodes/mnubo/README.md

 ## Usage

-In node red, all the node are under the categorie (**mnubo**), detail info is documented on the individual node, here is a high level definition:
+In node red, all the nodes are under the category (**Mnubo**).
+Detailed info is available on the individual node.
+Here is a brief description of the nodes:
-- `mnubo config` (**mandatory**): This is the Configuration Node that hold the Mnubo credential, all node need to have this configure.
+- `SmartObjects config`: This is the Configuration Node that holds the SmartObjects credential, all nodes need to have this configured.
-- `mnubo auth` (*optional*): This node is use to fetch the access token for communication, if you use this node, you will be able to have information in the status about the token state.
+- `SmartObjects auth`: This node is used to fetch the access token for communication, with SmartObject, this node, you will allow you to get the status about the token.
-- `mnubo owners` : This node is use to handle the Owners Ingestion API: `Create`, `Update`, `Delete`, `Claim Object`
+- `SmartObjects owners` : This node is used to handle the Owners Ingestion API: `Create`, `Update`, `Delete`, `Claim Object`
-- `mnubo objects` : This node is use to handle the Object Ingestion API: `Create`, `Update`, `Delete`
+- `SmartObjects objects` : This node is used to handle the Objectd Ingestion API: `Create`, `Update`, `Delete`
-- `mnubo events` : This node is use to handle the Events Ingestion API: `Send`, `SendFromDevice`
+- `SmartObjects events` : This node is used to handle the Events Ingestion API: `Send`, `SendFromDevice`
-- `mnubo analytics` : This node is use to handle analytics Search API: `getDataset`, `getDatamodel`, `CreateBasicQuery`
+- `SmartObjects analytics` : This node is used to handle the Search API: `getDataset`, `getDatamodel`, `baseSearchQurery`

 ## Examples

 TODO...

+## TODO in the sources
+change node name-prefix from mnubo to SmartObjects change mnubo analytics's CreateBasicQuery to baseSearchQuery change customerID/secret to clientID/secret add es6-shim to the dependancy